jasonhfwang/kamesstory.github.io/nextjs-site/content/specialities/dance.md

 title: Dancing
 ---

-**Dancing:** It's rare in life to have the opportunity to become aware of every part of your body, and submerge into an flow state of expression.
-So many lessons to learn here — from playing with tension, being comfortable looking awkward, and leaning towards while controlling expression.
-Plus, the music's great too :) Come join me @ City Dance if you're interested!
+**Dancing:** is one of the great joys of my life.
+It's fundamentally freeing.
+This is true both physically — one of the things that nobody realizes is just how physically limited we are within our typical day-to-day — and even more importantly, emotionally.
+Dance gives me the space to sink into a flow, fall in tune with how I feel and who I am, and just express whatever I want to in that moment.
+There's so, so many lessons to learn from dance, from playing with tension, to being comfortable looking awkward, and even the control of just how much you want to express.
+[Come join me](mailto:hi@jasonwa.ng) @ City Dance if you're interested!